telukir/galaxy-kube-playbook/README.md

 1. It is necessary to link the Galaxy build container and the Postgres one.
-For this, we need to create a dedicated bridge network so the `docker build` command can link to a running Postgres container:
+For this, we need to create a dedicated bridge network so the `docker build` command can link to a running Postgres container.
+(You would require to use `sudo`):
     ```
    docker network create gnet
    ```